Deltares/Ribasim/compile/libribasim/README.md

 # Libribasim

-Libribasim is a shared library that exposes Bach functionality to external (non-Julian) programs.
+Libribasim is a shared library that exposes Ribasim functionality to external (non-Julian) programs.
 It can be compiled using [PackageCompiler's create_lib](https://julialang.github.io/PackageCompiler.jl/stable/libs.html) , which is set up in this directory.
-The C API that is offered to control Bach is the C API of the [Basic Model Interface](https://bmi.readthedocs.io/en/latest/), also known as BMI.
+The C API that is offered to control Ribasim is the C API of the [Basic Model Interface](https://bmi.readthedocs.io/en/latest/), also known as BMI.

-Not all BMI functions are implemented yet, this has been set up as a proof of concept to demonstrate that we could use other software such as [`imod_coupler`](https://github.com/Deltares/imod_coupler) to control Bach and couple it to other models.
+Not all BMI functions are implemented yet, this has been set up as a proof of concept to demonstrate that we could use other software such as [`imod_coupler`](https://github.com/Deltares/imod_coupler) to control Ribasim and couple it to other models.

 Here is an example of using libribasim from Python: